cduger/cduger/README.md

 ## Hi there<img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

 ### &#60; About me &#47;&#62;
-I am Software QA engineer(SDET) and Electrical-Electronics engineer, I am open to learning and extremely curious🙂
+I'm Cihat from Turkey, I'mm Software QA engineer(SDET) and Electrical-Electronics engineer, I'm open to learning and extremely curious🙂
 I constantly contribute to my environment👍
 Finally, test tools are to me what a toy is to a child.